richard-imaoka/assignment/README.md

 Here are URLs used in the HTTP server:

+* /check
+  * POST: perform fraud status check for the given address

+For debugging purposes, these paths are also available, although for the service design perspective, these don't need to be exposed.

 * /address-id
   * POST: create a new address ID
   * GET: get all existing address IDs
-* /check
-  * POST: perform fraud status check for the given address
 * /address-scores:{address-id-UUID-string}
   * GET: get historical fraud check scores for the address ID